designedmind/2017/_drafts/article/multiple-drafts-cartesian-theatre.md

 > Everybody agrees that this idea [the Cartesian Theatre] is totally wrong.

-Indeed, it seems we materialists have been agreeing that it is wrong for so long that we no longer seem to need much of a justification for doing so.
+It seems we materialists have been agreeing that anything that smacks of Cartesianism is wrong for so long that we no longer seem to need much of a justification for doing so.
+Methodologically, this entrenched dogma makes it difficult to discuss a cognitive architecture that even has the _flavour_ of Cartesian dualism without running this risk of its being miscontrued as a non-materialist proposal.

-The problem with the Cartesian Theatre as traditionally construed is not the rather obvious threat of an infinite series of ever-more-nested homunculi.
+The problem with the Cartesian Theatre as traditionally construed is not simply the threat of an infinite series of ever-more-nested homunculi.
 As long as any posited inner sub-agent is strictly simpler than the agent which contains it -- as long as it is a _proper_ sub-agent, as a mathematician might say -- such a regress can eventually terminate.
-Indeed, Dennett's theories, and similar positions such as Lycan's "homuncular functionalism" (Lycan, 1987), rely on the decomposition of the self into a number of smaller proto-selves.
-Instead, the problem seems to be with the very idea of some kind of “gateway” through which a perception, or a judgement, must “pass” in order for it to become conscious.
-Aside from its obviously Cartesian overtones, exactly why this is problematic is less clear.
-The thought is perhaps that in a fully materialistic theory, a “consciousness gateway” is redundant at best.
+Indeed, Dennett's theories, and similar positions such as Lycan's "homuncular functionalism" ([Lycan, 1987]()), propose exactly such a decomposition of the self into a number of strictly smaller proto-selves.
+Instead, the problem with the Cartesian Theatre, at least for Dennett, seems to be with the very idea of some kind of "gateway" through which a perception, or a judgement, must "pass" in order for it to become conscious.
+But aside from the obviously Cartesian overtones, exactly why this is problematic is less clear.
+The thought is perhaps that in a fully materialistic theory, a "consciousness gateway" is redundant at best.

 What I shall now attempt to argue is that despite Dennett's best intentions, his Multiple Drafts Model of consciousness amounts to just such a theory of a functional gateway.
 I will then attempt to challenge the materialist intuition that such a gateway would be somehow redundant.
-There is not the space here to do this topic full justice, so I will only offer some empirical speculation on how such a gateway might have come about and the role it might play in the generation of behaviour.
-Finally, I will suggest that the real Cartesian myth we need to dispel is the idea that Descartes is to blame for any of this.
-There are deeper reasons that we all find Cartesian thinking very natural.
+In particular I will argue that such a functional gateway plays an essential role in generating certain kinds of behaviour that are canonical examples of conscious behaviour.

 So let's start with the Multiple Drafts Model.
 The very name of Dennett's theory invites the question: multiple drafts of what?
 If there